xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 just  wasting our time here ... that we  can  indeed  modify  the parser further to  make  it produce better code, without throwing away everything we've done to date.
-As usual, it turns  out that SOME optimization is not that difficult to do ... it simply takes some extra code in the parser.
+As usual, it turns  out that _some_ optimization is not that difficult to do ... it simply takes some extra code in the parser.

 There are two basic approaches we can take: